Oklahoma Car Insurance Calculators: Get Instant Estimates

 Four steps to lower your rate before your next renewal:

 2. Ask your insurer about the defensive driving discount before your next renewal.
-Oklahoma law requires every insurer to give a 3-year discount to policyholders who complete an approved defensive driving course, per the Oklahoma Insurance Department's Consumer Bill of Rights.
+Oklahoma law requires every insurer to give a three-year discount to policyholders who complete an approved defensive driving course, per the Oklahoma Insurance Department's Consumer Bill of Rights.
 Contact your insurer to find out which courses qualify.

 4. Put month 37 on your calendar after any at-fault accident or DUI.
-Oklahoma's driving record window is 3 years.
+Oklahoma's driving record window is three years.
 Violations stop affecting your rate at the 37-month mark — your insurer won't lower it automatically.
 An at-fault accident costs $552 a year and a DUI costs $612 a year until then.
 Get new quotes at month 37.
 MoneyGeek's best car insurance in Oklahoma is the right place to start.

 Oklahoma Car Insurance Estimate: FAQ